learnpoint/learnpoint-site/README.md

    - Hover the link for half a second, without moving the cursor.
    - Click the link.
 5. [ShareX](https://getsharex.com/) is a free screen recording tool that can produce mpeg.
+6. [FFmpeg](https://ffmpeg.org/download.html) is a free command line tool for video manipulation.
+Here's a to insert a fade-in transition in the beginning of a video:

+        `ffmpeg -i in.mp4 -vf "fade=in:0:10" -acodec copy out.mp4`